vtempest/vtempest/README.md

 ##  🤖 🎨 Программист et artiste

 I'm a  **AI Full-Stack Developer** based in San Francisco and doing remote work.
 Self-taught for more than a decade, I have worked with SF Bay Area companies and startups across web, mobile, AI, product design, and research tooling.
 I do not just prototype interfaces or call an API.
 I build end-to-end systems: document ingestion, semantic search, RAG pipelines, agent tooling, APIs, interfaces, deployment infrastructure, and the feedback loops that make products better.
 This GitHub is an active record of that work—experiments, open-source tools, research applications, and projects built to solve real problems.
+Developers who code on GitHub daily deserve to be seen.
+Great products are made by people who investigate the problem, build the system, learn from the breakage, and return with a cleaner design.

 **AI Agents & Research Systems**